samuelsokpo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-print hello user where user is the username for the linux user
+the last directory the shell looks into